 Understanding the Threat of Invasive Insect Pests

-This multi-day event aims to bring together members of the invasive insect pest management community to engage with, educate, and inform regional, state, and local government decision-makers and resource managers about state efforts to protect commercial resources, urban tree canopies, culturally significant species, and natural areas from invasive insect pests.
+This multi-day event aims to bring together members of the invasive insect pest management community to engage with, educate, and inform regional, state, and local government decision-makers and resource managers about efforts to protect Oregon’s commercial resources, urban tree canopies, culturally significant species, and natural areas from invasive insect pests.
 Each day will include examples of both the successes and challenges of tackling insect pest management facing the state.
 Participants will learn about the risks of no action as well as the management requirements needed to protect Oregon’s varied resources from insect pest threats.
-The summit seeks to highlight practical management themes such as that while eradication is ideal, slowing pest spread can also be a critical step in the protection of agriculture, natural resources, and urban landscapes.
+The summit seeks to highlight practical management themes such as the value of establishing transparent collaboration efforts and how slowing pest spread can be a critical step in the protection of agriculture, natural resources, and urban landscapes.

 Events